bvalarezo/rootkit/README.md

 ## File Hiding
 Commands such as ps or tree make use of the getdents(GETDirectoryENTrieS) syscall to get a list of directory entries at the given directory.

-The getdents syscall creates a linked list of directory entry structures (defined by linux_dirent and linux_dirent64) and fills it into a caller provided pointer and then returns the number of bytes written into the pointer back to the caller.
+The getdents syscall creates a linked list of directory entry structures (defined by linux\_dirent and linux\_dirent64) and fills it into a caller provided pointer and then returns the number of bytes written into the pointer back to the caller.

-In order to hide files, we just call the original getdents syscall to generate the structure and then we need to remove the desired linux_dirent structures from the linked list and alter the count of bytes returned by getdents.
+In order to hide files, we just call the original getdents syscall to generate the structure and then we need to remove the desired linux\_dirent structures from the linked list and alter the count of bytes returned by getdents.

-To determine what counts as a desired linux_dirent structure to remove, we check if the d_name field in the linux_dirent structure contains a set prefix in the file name.
+To determine what counts as a desired linux\_dirent structure to remove, we check if the d\_name field in the linux\_dirent structure contains a set prefix in the file name.
 If it contains said prefix, we will remove it from the linked list by shifting the entries ahead of the one we want to delete onto the current one.

 ### Examples
-To hide a file, you must add the prefix to the front of its name (3v!1 is the prefix for our rootkit).
+To hide a file, you must add the prefix to the front of its name ("3v!1" is the prefix for our rootkit).

 Creating a hidden text file called helloworld.txt using the nano text editor (you may use any text editor of your choice):